 What Divorce?
-Ne-Yo Punts His Pinky Ring To Put The Wedding Ring Back On Wife Crystal Smith Amid Pandemic
+Ne-Yo Punts His Pinky Ring For His Wedding Ring, Reconciles With Crystal Smith

 Ne-Yo Confirms Crystal Smith Divorce Is Called Off

 What Divorce?
-Ne-Yo Punts His Pinky Ring To Put The Wedding Ring Back On Wife Crystal Smith Amid Pandemic
+Ne-Yo Punts His Pinky Ring For His Wedding Ring, Reconciles With Crystal Smith

 There’s a silver lining in all of the chaos for Ne-Yo and Crystal Smith after weeks of threatening divorce.
 The couple is back together, for now at least.
-Ne-Yo confirmed in a recent interview with Chicago’s Kendra G that the current COVID-19 pandemic and stay-at-home orders aided and bringing his family back together.
+Ne-Yo confirmed in a recent interview with Chicago’s Kendra G that the current COVID-19 pandemic and stay-at-home orders aided in bringing his family back together.

 Kendra: We’ve been locked in the house, Ne-Yo.
 Did you give the pinky ring back?
 I need for you to give the pinky ring back so it can be a wedding ring again because I know Crystal.
 I like her.